 Darb al-Ahmar, the district adjacent to Al-Azhar Park, is the site for several of AKDN’s heritage restoration projects and social programmes.
 The creation of the 30-hectare (74-acre) Al-Azhar Park, undertaken by the Aga Khan Trust for Culture (AKTC) in the historic district of Cairo, has become a catalyst for urban renewal in one of the most congested cities in the world.
 As with other projects within the Aga Khan Historic Cities Programme (AKHCP), AKTC has complemented the park project with social programmes in the adjacent areas.

-Al-Azhar Park, formerly a rubbish dump, hosts nearly two million visitors per year
+Al-Azhar Park, formerly a rubbish dump, hosts 1.5 million visitors per year

 AKDN / Christian Richters